 Before coming to Immanuel, Pastor Esget served at Bethel Lutheran Church, DuQuoin, IL, where he was ordained in 1998.
 He attended Concordia Theological Seminary (Fort Wayne, IN) where he earned the Master of Divinity degree (1997) and the Master of Sacred Theology degree (2005).
 His STM thesis was a comparison of the doctrine of original sin in Patristic and contemporary Eastern Orthodox theology.

-Pastor Esget is the Sixth Vice-President (East-Southeast Region) of the Lutheran Church—Missouri Synod.
+Pastor Esget is the Fifth Vice-President (East-Southeast Region) of the Lutheran Church—Missouri Synod.
 He also currently serves on the Missouri Synod's Sanctity of Human Life commission and is the District Life Coordinator for the Southeastern District of the LCMS.
 He has presented papers at Concordia Theological Seminary's Good Shepherd Institute, the Concordia Catechetical Academy's annual symposium, the Rocky Mountain District's convocation on woship, the Higher Things youth organization, the St. Michael Liturgical Conference, the LCMS Institute on Liturgy, Preaching, and Church Music, and the Infertility Ethics Symposium at Concordia Seminary, St. Louis.
 He has served as chaplain/worship leader for the LCMS Life Conferences, Lutherans for Life annual March for Life events, Higher Things, and the LCMS Worship institute.
 His sermons and exegetical work have been published in several periodicals.
 He is a 2015 Washington Fellow of the National Review Institute.

 Born and raised near Minneapolis, MN, Pastor Esget pursued his love of music with classical piano studies at Augsburg College and the University of Minnesota, acquiring his undergraduate degree (Bachelor of Music, summa cum laude) from the Berklee College of Music (Boston, MA) in 1993.
 In his spare time he enjoys spending time with his family, reading, and playing the piano.

 The daughter of a Lutheran pastor, and graduate of a Lutheran elementary school, Julia Habrecht possesses an earnest zeal for classical education, and the mission of Immanuel Lutheran Church and School.
 Ms. Habrecht earned a Bachelor’s degree in Art History from the University of Toledo.
 She also has a strong background in non-profit management, project management, and fundraising.
 Ms. Habrecht put those skills to work while teaching philanthropy and community leadership with a youth and leadership organization in Toledo.
-Prior to joining the Immanuel staff, Mrs. Habrecht worked as Head of Exhibitions, as well as Director of Major Gifts, at the Toledo Museum of Art for twelve years.
+Prior to joining the Immanuel staff, Ms. Habrecht worked as Head of Exhibitions, as well as Director of Major Gifts, at the Toledo Museum of Art for twelve years.
 During her time there, she managed five of the top ten best attended exhibitions at the museum, including the Michelangelo and Van Gogh exhibits.

 Patty Alford, Aftercare Teacher

-Carissa Davis, Upper School Teacher
+Carissa Davis, Upper School Lead Teacher

 Carissa Davis earned a degree in Classical Liberal Arts, with an emphasis on Literature, from Patrick Henry College in Purcellville, Virginia.
 After graduation Miss Davis moved to Seoul, South Korea, to teach English to Kindergarten and grade-school students.
 She also taught North Korean refugees on a volunteer basis and led an a Bible study for the English-speaking women.
 Miss Davis passionately learns about the world through travel and education.